lemlac/mulem/docs/reference.md

 print("x = {x}, y = {y}")  -- Prints "x = 0, y = 2".
 ```

 Multiple variables can also be declared at once.
-You must surround the variables with square brackets like `let [] then`.
+You must surround the variables with parentheses like `let () then`.
 Each variable is separated by commas.

 ```
-sum = let [x = 1, y = 2] then x + y
+sum = let (x = 1, y = 2) then x + y
 ```

-`[]` are used instead of `()` to distinguish it from a regular function call.
-It also follows the pattern of `name[]` meaning a compile-time function, which `let []` sort of is a compile-time function since it's running at compile-time.
-However, it's technically a part of the syntax and not a function.

 #### Inline Assignment Operator `=>`